-As much as starting and running a business involves grit and good ideas, it also involves the delightful tedium of paperwork—and knowing which forms the government needs from you based on the type of business you own.
+As much as starting a business (and running it) involves creativity, grit, and great ideas, it can also involve some pretty tedious paperwork—and knowing which forms the government needs from you based on the type of business you own.
 IRS Form 8832 is just one of those forms.

 Depending on their business entity, certain companies can use Form 8832 to elect how they’d prefer to be classified for federal tax purposes.
 Without filling out this form, their business will defer to their default tax status.

 If that sounds like gibberish to you, don’t worry: Take a look through our Form 8832 FAQ to figure out whether your business is eligible to complete IRS Form 8832 and, if so, how to fill it out appropriately.